 One final note: You may be wondering whether it would be worth allocating a portion of your portfolio to one of these momentum funds.
 In other words, if you can’t beat ’em, should you join ’em?
 My answer is “no.” Their performance is inconsistent and unconvincing to me.
 They’re also more volatile and more expensive than standard, broadly diversified funds.

-Adam M. Grossman’s previous blogs include Counting Down, Deadly Serious and Five Messy Steps.
+Adam M. Grossman’s previous articles include Counting Down, Deadly Serious and Five Messy Steps.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.